misterhemi/PIC32MZ/README.md

  Also if you're using the USBID pin you probably won't need to enable the pull-up resistor (on RPF3), devices such as the PIC32MZ DA have a decicated USBID pin.

+UPDATE - 10 September 2020:
+I finally learned how to get the USB DMA to work.
+I may add an USB Audio Speaker with DMA example later but for now check the forum link above.
+I describe how to use the USB DMA in the update, in the first post.

 Mark S. Lewis AKA MisterHemi